vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/oe.rst

 line in a log-log plot.

-To calculate the expected values of any Kai-C compatible matrix, you can use the ``kaic expected`` command:
+To calculate the expected values of any Kai-C compatible matrix, you can use the ``fanc expected`` command:

 .. argparse::
-   :module: kaic.commands.kaic_commands
+   :module: fanc.commands.fanc_commands
    :func: expected_parser
-   :prog: kaic expected
+   :prog: fanc expected
    :nodescription:
    :nodefault: